Roof Cleaning Blackheath

 Roof Inspections

-A preliminary roof inspection involves identifying apparent signs of damage, including missing tiles or moss buildup.
-It's crucial to examine the flashing around skylights and chimneys for any gaps that could allow water to penetrate.
-If you notice any issues, it's recommended to address them immediately to avoid more severe damage.
+A basic roof inspection consists of looking for visible damage, such as missing tiles or moss build-up.
+It's also vital to check the flashing around skylights and chimneys for any gaps that could let water in.
+If any problems are found, it's wise to fix them quickly to avoid more serious damage.

 Blackheath Roof Cleaning Tasks